Skip Global navigation and goto content

 Complete a Written Plan

-The time to prepare for a hurricane is before the season begins, when you have the time and are not under pressure.
 Take the time now to write down your hurricane plan.
 Know who issues evacuation orders for St. Johns County: Emergency Management, determine locations on where you will seek shelter from the storm, and start to get your supplies ready now.
-Prepare Your Family Disaster Plan today, visit:

-1. Florida Disaster.org
+1. Florida Emergency Management

 Preparing for the Hurricane Season